gflores/time_gol/README.md

 ###Flow Mode

-Flow Mode is when you can manipulate time at will, and explore the multiverse.
+Flow Mode is when you can manipulate time and explore the multiverse.

 Looks like this: